GSA/open-gsa-redesign/_apidocs/gsa-content.md

 <noscript>Please enable JavaScript to signup for an <a href="http://api.data.gov/">api.data.gov</a> API key.</noscript>
 {% endraw %}

-You can download the OpenAPI Specification File <a href="gsa-content-api.swagger.yml">from here (gsa-content-api.swagger.yml)</a>
 <p><small><a href="#">Back to top</a></small></p>

 | HTTP Header Name | Description |